forio/forio-cli/readme.md

 # Forio CLI

-Forio CLI is both a set of tools to ease your worflow for working with simulations on Forio Simulate or Forio Epicenter, as well as a framework for making your own.
+Forio CLI is both a set of tools to ease your worflow for working with simulations on Forio Epicenter or Forio Simulate, as well as a framework for making your own.

 ## Quick Start